Michael Fors Olson: Bishop of Fort Worth

 Pope Francis named Olson as bishop of Fort Worth on November 19, 2013.
 He was consecrated at the Fort Worth Convention Center on January 29, 2014, by Archbishop Gustavo García-Siller.
 Archbishop Emeritus Fiorenza and Bishop Kevin Vann acted as the co-consecrators.

-In 2016, Olson issued a call to action to the city of Fort Worth to regulate predatory payday loan companies to protect the poor and most vulnerable from unregulated loans which can plunge unsuspecting clients into crippling debt.

-At the invitation of Bishop Olson, the Cristo Rey network of Catholic college preparatory high schools opened a campus in Fort Worth in 2018.
+At the invitation of Olson, the Cristo Rey network of Catholic college preparatory high schools opened a campus in Fort Worth in 2018.
 Students at Cristo Rey earn more than half of their tuition by working one day each week at corporate partners, thus providing a private school education to economically disadvantaged students.

-On September 20-23, 2018, Bishop Olson and the Diocese of Fort Worth hosted the fifth National Encuentro of Hispanic/Latino Ministry for 3,000 national clergy and lay leaders in Hispanic Ministry.Olson is a panel member of American Religious Town Hall and a frequent radio guest on Guadalupe Radio Network and The Catholic Current.
+On September 20-23, 2018, Olson and the Diocese of Fort Worth hosted the fifth National Encuentro of Hispanic/Latino Ministry for 3,000 national clergy and lay leaders in Hispanic Ministry.
+Olson is a panel member of American Religious Town Hall and a frequent radio guest on Guadalupe Radio Network and The Catholic Current.

+Olson reinstated the permanent deacon formation program, and on August 10, 2020, Olson ordained 24 men as permanent deacons at St. Elizabeth Ann Seton Parish in Keller, the first permanent diaconate ordination in 11 years.

+Since Olson’s installation on Jan.
+29, 2014, the estimated number of Catholics in the diocese has grown from 700,000 to 1.2 million, and Olson has established four new parishes: St. Martin de Porres in Prosper in 2015; St. Benedict in Fort Worth in 2015; Holy Trinity in Azle in 2019; and St. Teresa of Calcutta in Roanoke in 2022.

+Olson installed a relic of St. Padre Pio at St. Peter the Apostle Catholic Church in White Settlement on Sept.
+19, 2024.
+The first-class relic is displayed permanently at the church.

+The Fort Worth, Texas magazine has frequently named Olson in its special section, "The Most Influential People," since it began the annual list in 2018.